 Stellar FlowerSchool alumna, Kady Dalrymple, of KadyBloom, was asked to create orchid fascinators for the female guests to wear.
 Her fascinators were spectacular and helped bring the table to life, quite literally.
 Not a fascinator was left at the end of the evening.
 Merriment seemed to be had by all.
 Kady, Merci Beaucoup!

-Table Design and Photography Beth Horta.
+Table Design, Photography and Installation Beth Horta.